lunarBoyy/lunarBoyy/README.md

 - 👋 Hi, I’m @lunarBoyy
 - 👀 I’m interested in Software engineering and Blockchain Technology
 - 🌱 I’m currently learning Solidity and Rust
-- 💞️ I’m looking to collaborate on web3 and web2 startups
+- 💞️ I’m looking to collaborate on Decentralized Finance
 - 📫 How to reach me ...
 - 😄 Pronouns: Him
 - ⚡ Fun fact: ...